 The Central Australian Aboriginal Media Association (CAAMA) is Australia’s largest Aboriginal media organisation.

-AustralianSuper partnered with the team to produce a 7-part radio series called Australian Super Made Easy.
+AustralianSuper partnered with the team in 2019 to produce a 7-part radio series called Australian Super Made Easy.
 The series explores the essentials of superannuation and insurance as they relate to Aboriginal and Torres Strait Islander peoples.

 Australian Super Made Easy aims to teach and guide Aboriginal and Torres Strait Islander peoples how to do several things: